holliger-lab/DeepScreening/README.md

 ## License

-This software is distributed under the terms of a CC-BY-NC-ND licence.
+This software is distributed under the terms of a CC BY-NC-ND 4.0 licence.